mtapiacs/DataStrike2019/README.md

     -create two players

 Every turn:
-    -Call code on each itrm of object array
+    -Call code on each item of object array

 Classes:
     -GameObject